GRAND ARMY OF THE REPUBLIC

 Out of this G.A.R. designation, legislation subsequently was passed by every state in the Union establishing May 30th as Memorial Day.
 This remained as such for over 100 years until 1971 when Congressional legislation made it into just another 3-day weekend; resulting in many cities and town to forget its significance and no longer commemorate either the actual or federally observed date of Memorial Day.

 Eaton Rapids is not counted among those neglectful cities and towns.
 It still decorates the graves of the fallen and marches in solemn tribute to their service to our country.
-The Eaton Rapids Memorial Day parade and program on G.A.R.
-Island Park takes place each year on the last Monday in May.
+The Eaton Rapids Memorial Day parade and program on Memorial Park takes place each year on the last Monday in May.
 In addition to this, on the Saturday prior to Memorial Day, flags are place on Veteransí graves in Rosehill Cemetery.

 Return to G.A.R.
 Museum Home Page.